ADACS-Australia/2025-ASA-ECR-WorkshopSeries/_episodes/Workshop1.md

 The task that we will focus on today is the following:

-1. Obtain data for 3 different radio surveys
+1. Obtain a catalogue of data data for a given radio survey
-2. Clean the data
+2. Clean and filter the data
-3. Convert the data into a common format
+3. Convert the data into a standard format

 We will firstly look at how we would do all of this manually (because thats how you do everything the first time), and then learn some tools that will help us to automate the process.